devnull-cz/c-prog-lang/modules/common-mistakes-defines.md

 after `MYDEF`, and separated from it with a sequence of white spaces (tabs, spaces, newlines if escaped).

-In the case above, `MYDEF` will be literary replaced with "= 3".
+In the case above, `MYDEF` will be literary replaced with `= 3`.

 Check with `gcc -E` (or `cpp`) which stops after the preprocessor phase (ie. it does NOT compile anything).
-The following is in :eyes:
+The following is in
 #source common-mistake-with-define.c

 ```C